graphql-nexus/nexus/docs/getting-started.md

 ## Resolving: defaultResolver

-GQLiteral allows you to define an override to the `defaultResolver` both globally for the schema, as well as on a per-type basis.
+GQLiteral allows you to define an override to the `defaultResolver` on a per-type basis.
 This can be quite powerful when you wish to define unique default behavior that goes beyond

 ## Generating the IDL file